 We cannot control everything.
 So, in an uncertain environment it becomes even more important to understand ways of managing risks in case the unexpected happens.

 Putting all your investment (nest) eggs in one basket can be risky.
 Instead, spreading your investments across different products and areas makes you less dependent on any one pick to perform for you.

 This is diversification – choosing different kinds of investments across a range of markets that don’t rely on the same things to do well at any one time.
 By diversifying your investments, you can smooth out the effects of one performing badly, while still reaping rewards when others do well.

 How to make diversification work for you, come rain or shine

-But, when the weather takes a turn for the worse, your outlook’s not so sunny either.
-When it’s raining people aren’t so keen on ice cream, they’re more interested in staying dry.
-Rather than looking for ice cream when it’s raining, they’re thinking more of umbrellas.
+But, when the weather's wet, your outlook’s not so sunny.
+People aren’t so keen on ice cream; they’re more interested in umbrellas and staying dry.

 Diversification in practice with a £1,000 pot

 Imagine you have £1,000 to invest – let’s look at 3 possible options: